gabenodarse/sort/readme.md

 |2^26|189.04|51.950|41.997|

 ### OBSERVATIONS
-The benchmarks evidence that 1-2 pivot sort has a significantly lower coefficient for the linearithmic scaling "nlog(n)" term than quicksort, but also a significantly larger overhead coefficient for the linear scaling "n" term than quicksort.
+The benchmarks evidence that 1-2 pivot sort scales much better than quicksort.
 The results are not adjusted for cache miss rates or pipelineability or any other processor tricks.

 ### HOW IT WORKS